 Atlassian defines the user story as the smallest unit of work in an agile framework and highlights the fact that it’s an end goal, not a feature, expressed from the software user’s perspective.
 The product owner and product manager (program manager) collaborate to write the user story.

 In a sprint planning meeting, the developers can take a high-level user story of the product backlog items and turn them into more detailed tasks.
 The team decides what stories they’ll tackle and discuss the requirements and functionality that each user story needs.

 Another outcome of discussing user stories in the meeting is scoring the stories based on their complexity or time to complete.
 To make proper estimations, teams use t-shirt sizes, the Fibonacci sequence, or planning poker.
 A story should fit in one sprint to be completed.
 So, when the team checks stories, they need to break them up so that a story fits in one sprint to complete.

 Here's what the scrum guide has to say about forecasting the team's performance: "Various practices exist to forecast progress, like burn-downs, burn-ups, or cumulative flows.
 While

-proven useful, these do not replace the importance of empiricism.
+proving useful, these do not replace the importance of empiricism.
 In complex environments, what will happen is unknown.
 Only what has already happened may be used for forward-looking decision making."

-Apparently, forecasts are based on the available knowledge.
+Apparently, forecasts are based on available knowledge.
 To have good estimates, an environment promoting trust and freely sharing information should be encouraged.
 Estimates are determined for the sake of learning and improvement.
 It's best if they are not used in a negative, confrontational way.